ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 | Xres | Horizontal screen resolution in pixels |
 | Yres | Vertical screen resolution in pixels |

 My screen resolution is 1366x768.
-There is an example of calculation Arduino coordinates for point with coordinates x=250 and y=300 for my case:
+This is an example of calculation Arduino coordinates of point x=250 and y=300 for my case:
 ```
 Xa = 127 * 250 / 1366 = 23
 Ya = 127 * 300 / 768 = 49
 ```
-This means that if I want to simulate mouse click in point 250x300, I should send this command to the Arduino board:
+This means that if I want to simulate mouse click in point x=250 and y=300, I should send this command to the Arduino board:
 ```
 0xDC 0x17 0x31 0x1
 ```
-The 0x17 in hexadecimal equals to 23 in decimal and 0x31 equals to 49 similarly.
+The 0x17 in hexadecimal equals 23 in decimal and 0x31 equals 49 similarly.

-This is a control script with the [`ControlMouse.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/ControlMouse.au3) name:
+This is a [`ControlMouse.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/ControlMouse.au3) script to communicate with the `mouse.ino` application:
 ```AutoIt
 #include "CommInterface.au3"